StackNest Documentation

 Not every plugin needs every pattern

 These patterns are injected based on what the prompt asks for.
 A simple /heal command won’t include a write queue.
 A PlayerData persistence plugin will.
-The generator scales the architecture to the complexity you describe.
+On paid plans the Smart Assembly pipeline detects the required patterns automatically and injects pre-validated code blocks — so the AI refines them rather than generating them from scratch.

 Generation typically takes 15–60 seconds.
+Code streams in real time — you’ll see it being written character by character as it arrives, rather than waiting for the full result.
 Complex plugins with many features can take longer.
-Please don't close the tab while it's working — the page will show a progress indicator.
+Please don’t close the tab while it’s working.

 Validation & errors